 The optimization problem in Eq.
 (1) can be solved either by gradient-based or gradient-free (heuristic) methods.
-All gradientbased methods require, as the name suggests, the calculation of the gradients of the problem.
-In a constrained problem like
+All gradient-based methods require, as the name suggests, the calculation of the gradients of the problem.
+In a constrained problem like Eq.

-- Eq.
 (1), that means estimating the gradients of both the objective function f{mass} and all the constraints.
 For an objective function like the one stated in Eq.
 (2) and for any linear constraints, this is a trivial problem.
-For non-linear constraints, the calculation of gradients (often called sensitivities in the optimization field) can be very difficult, especially when the value of these constraints depend on output from simulations, as is generally the case for support structure optimization.
-This difficulty can in principle be accommodated by the use of finite difference methods, where the function values around the current design point are used to get - 30 an estimate of the gradient.
-However, the use of finite difference methods can lead to inaccurate solutions, failure to converge or will at least often require a larger number of function evaluations (computationally costly when simulations are needed for each such evaluation) to obtain the same solution as one would using the exact gradients (see e.g. Chew et al. (2016)).
-Additionally, the accuracy of finite difference estimates depend strongly on the chosen step size, the optimal value of which again depends strongly on the (possibly local) properties of the function in question (see e.g. Press et al. (2007) for a general discussion

-- 5 and Oest et al. (2017) for a demonstration of this effect for support structure design).
+For non-linear constraints, the calculation of gradients (often called sensitivities in the optimization field) can be very difficult, especially when the value of these constraints depends on output from simulations, as is generally the case for support structure optimization.
+This difficulty can in principle be accommodated by the use of finite difference methods, where the function values around the current design point are used to get an estimate of the gradient.
+However, the use of finite difference methods can lead to inaccurate solutions or failure to converge, or will at least often require a larger number of function evaluations (computationally costly when simulations are needed for each such evaluation) to obtain the same solution as one would using the exact gradients (see, e.g., Chew et al., 2016).
+Additionally, the accuracy of finite difference estimates depends strongly on the chosen step size, the optimal value of which again depends strongly on the (possibly local) properties of the function in question (see, e.g., Press et al., 2007 for a general discussion and Oest et al., 2017 for a demonstration of this effect for support structure design).
 Hence, it is desirable to use analytical sensitivities whenever possible.
 Examples of common heuristic methods are genetic algorithms, particle swarm algorithms and random search.
-The reason that these methods might be used over gradient-based methods is that no estimation of sensitivities is necessary in that case, seemingly avoiding the problem described above related to gradient estimation.
-However, as a trade-off, these gradient-free methods generally require a much larger number of iterations to convergence to the solution, since the - 10 methodology is typically founded on some kind of loosely guided (possibly random) search of the parameter space.
-While being able to overcome some of the weaknesses of gradient-based optimization, for simulation-based problems the resulting added computational expense of heuristic methods might not be acceptable in practice.
-Since the gradient-based methods using analytical sensitivities are able to avoid the numerical issues associated with finite differences and obtain accurate gradient information, these methods are consequently preferable.
-Hence, we shall focus our attention on gradient-based methods from - 15 this point onwards.
+The reason that these methods might be used over gradientbased methods is that no estimation of sensitivities is necessary in that case, seemingly avoiding the problem described above related to gradient estimation.
+However, as a trade-off, these gradient-free methods generally require a much larger number of iterations to convergence to the solution, since the methodology is typically founded on some kind of loosely guided (possibly random) search of the parameter space.
+While being able to overcome some of the weaknesses of gradient-based optimization, for simulation-based problems, the resulting added computational expense of heuristic methods might not be acceptable in practice.
+Since the gradientbased methods using analytical sensitivities are able to avoid the numerical issues associated with finite differences and obtain accurate gradient information, these methods are consequently preferable.
+Hence, we shall focus our attention on gradient-based methods from this point onwards.

-It is a well known result (see e.g. Kang et al. (2006)) that when the displacements $\mathbf{u}(t)$ of the structural system under dynamic loading $\mathbf{S}(t)$ are found by time-integration of the equation of motion, given as for mass matrix M, damping matrix C and stiffness matrix K, then the sensitivties of the displacements can be found by 20 time-integration of the following equation:
+It is a well-known result (see, e.g., Kang et al., 2006) that when the displacements u(t) of the structural system under dynamic loading S(t) are found by time integration of the equation of motion, given as for mass matrix M, damping matrix C and stiffness matrix K, then the sensitivities of the displacements can be found by time integration of the following equation:

-$$M(\mathbf{x})\ddot{\mathbf{u}}(t) + C(\mathbf{x})\dot{\mathbf{u}}(t) + K(\mathbf{x})\mathbf{u}(t) = \mathbf{S}(t)$$ (3)
+$$\mathbf{M}(\boldsymbol{x})\ddot{\boldsymbol{u}}(t) + \mathbf{C}(\boldsymbol{x})\dot{\boldsymbol{u}}(t) + \mathbf{K}(\boldsymbol{x})\boldsymbol{u}(t) = \mathbf{S}(t),$$ (3)